 If you happen to be suffering from any of the above symptoms, you could benefit from seeing one of our experts in the field of TMD.

 The TMJ is a specialised area and not all physios have the skills to treat it effectively.
-You will be in great hands with our Physios Esther and Giancarlo who both have extra qualifications and many years experience in this field.
+You will be in great hands with our Physios Esther and Giancarlo who both have extra qualifications and many years of experience in this field.

 What a TMJ Physio session looks like:

 - A detailed history of your issue to determine the exact cause of your jaw pain.

-- A thorough assessment of how your jaw moves to determine where the restrictions are and where you pain is coming from.
+- A thorough assessment of how your jaw moves to determine where the restrictions are and where your pain is coming from.

-- The muscles you chew with are a very common cause of jaw related symptoms.
-Your physio will assess these muscles by feel to see if there is more tension than there should.
+- The muscles you chew with are a very common cause of jaw-related symptoms.
+Your physio will assess these muscles by feeling to see if there is more tension than there should be.

-- TMJ treatment includes targeted, gentle mobilisation of the affected structures, remedial massage and/or dry needling to affected muscles (this is a very effective treatment for the majority of jaw related issues), home exercises and education about your condition.
+- TMJ treatment includes targeted, gentle mobilisation of the affected structures, remedial massage and/or dry needling to affected muscles (a very effective treatment for the majority of jaw-related issues), home exercises, and education about your condition.

-- You’ll get a detailed personalised plan that address all the contributing factors to your jaw pain, and outlines how you can make lasting improvements.
+- You’ll get a detailed personalised plan that addresses all the contributing factors to your jaw pain and outlines how you can make lasting improvements.

 - Most importantly you will be given the tools to keep your recovery pushing forward outside of the session.